meke101/rainbow-song/README.md

 # rainbow-song

-Song about rainbows from tutorial
+Song about rainbows from tutorial in the key pf C major